The Giant Accreting Protoplanet Survey (GAPlanetS) -- Results from a Six Year Campaign to Image Accreting Protoplanets: Survey Analysis Methodologies

 \section{Survey Analysis Methodologies}

-In this section, we provide explanations of various methods used to generate the final, optimized images and sensitivity limits for the companion candidate search, which are presented in Section \ref{sec:detect}.
+In this section, we provide explanations of various methods used to generate the final, optimized images and sensitivity limits for the GAPlanetS companion candidate search, results of which appear in Section \ref{sec:results} and \ref{sec:survey}.
 We also detail the tools used for candidate characterization, including the procedure for obtaining a final estimation of mass accretion rate.

-\paragraph{KLIP-ADI images} are shown in Section \ref{sec:survey} for all GAPlanetS targets.
-For those targets with known companions or companion candidates detected in GAPlanetS data, all epochs (including non-detection epochs) are shown in the main body of the text for completeness.
-As there are less robust 2-4$\sigma$ excess signals at a number of locations in most datasets, additional epochs for objects without recovered candidate companions are shown in Appendix \ref{sec:allepochs}.
-In light of the fact that H$\alpha$ excess is known to be variable for accreting objects, some of these signals may prove in the future to be protoplanets upon higher-contrast followup and/or additional epochs of observation.
+\paragraph{KLIP-ADI images} are shown in Section \ref{sec:results} and Appendix \ref{sec:allepochs} for all GAPlanetS targets.
+For those targets with known companions or companion candidates detected in GAPlanetS data, all epochs (including nondetection epochs) are shown in the main body of the text for completeness.
+As there are less robust 2$\sigma$-4$\sigma$ excess signals at a number of locations in most datasets, additional epochs for objects without recovered candidate companions are shown in Appendix \ref{sec:allepochs}.
+Some of these signals may prove in the future to be protoplanets upon higher-contrast follow-up and/or additional epochs of observation.